-Mount Takao has it all: Stunning views, unusual statues, delicious food and exciting festivals.
+Mount Takao has it all: stunning views, unusual statues, delicious food and (in more normal times) exciting festivals.
 Why not spend a day exploring the wilds of one of Tokyo’s best-loved mountains?

 Mount Takao has been a sacred site for over 1,000 years and disciples called yamabushi would practice ascetic training here, including Zen meditation, waterfall asceticism and sutra reading.

 There are plenty of sights along the way to the summit, including a monkey park and temple, as well as views of Tokyo to admire, so it will be worth your sweat (or your money, whichever way you decide to go).

 Mount Takao hiking trails: To the top—and beyond

 There is a good mix of six main and four additional hiking trails offering easy to moderate routes, none of which take more than two to three hours—unless you’re a keen photographer!